 (240) 252-3349 ext.
 808

-Nicole Beane, LCSW-C is a licensed clinical social worker with over 10 years of clinical experience.
+Nicole Beane, LCSW-C is a licensed clinical social worker with over 15 years of clinical experience.
 Growing up in Gaithersburg, MD and attending Quince Orchard High School she is well versed, both personally and professionally in the issues around living and attending schools in Montgomery County.
 She works with older children through adults.
 Her work with “tweens” (middle school children) and teenagers often focuses on mood and anxiety issues, peer difficulties, family life problems (including divorce), school refusal, and suicidal and self-injurious behaviors.
+Nicole also treats teens and adults with eating disorders.
+In addition, she works with parents who are unsure if their child has an eating disorder and need knowledge and guidance around the subject.
+Nicole also enjoys working with mothers on finding balance in a chaotic world that involves social media, children, friendships, spouses, and personal time.
 Her previous experience working as a school therapist, in private practice, and at Children’s National Medical Center at the Psychiatric Day Treatment Program has provided her with a tremendous wealth of knowledge and diverse clinical experience about a range of problems that tweens and teens encounter.
 In her work with the child and his or her family, she collaborates with pediatricians, psychiatrists, school counselors and other professionals involved in the child’s life.
 She is recommended by Potomac Pediatrics (find her listing under "Psychologists") for years for her consistently outstanding work.
 She has a special interest in working with parents and children around the issues of divorce, including helping parents decide when and how to most successfully “break the news” of divorce to their children and how to make good decisions regarding their child’s emotional health when parents divorce.
 With young adults and college students, she is skilled at helping them navigate through what so often can be exciting but confusing times in their lives as they transition into adulthood.

 (240) 252-3349 ext.
 806